chenxin-dlut/TransT/README.md

 # TransT - Transformer Tracking [CVPR2021]
 Official implementation of the TransT (CVPR2021) , including training code and trained models.

+## News
+- :trophy: **TransT-M wins VOT2021 Real-Time Challenge with EAOMultistart 0.550!
+The code will be released soon**

 ## Tracker
 #### TransT ####